Donald Trump spoke at a transition team fundraiser in New York

 The breakfast was hosted by the Trump Transition Finance Committee, according to an invitation obtained by CNN.
 Guests paid $5,000 to attend the meeting.

-In one striking moment, Trump also went out of his way to speak favorably of Obama -- particularly interesting as Trump also shared Wednesday that he is consulting with the President
+In one striking moment, Trump also went out of his way to speak favorably of Obama – particularly interesting as Trump also shared Wednesday that he is consulting with the President on Cabinet appointments.